NE-EEOS/Living-England/README.md

 The main R file that you need to run the application is livingEngland_classification.r, you will need to provide paths to your datasets within the R script.
+The classification algorithm is the R RandomForest package - please see notes about that package online.

 livingEngland_classification.r requires the user_producer_accuracy.R and zonal_stats_velox.R scripts to run correctly.